nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 # GUI Summary

-The following is an annotated breakdown of InTrack's GUI:
+The following is an annotated breakdown of **InTrack**'s GUI:

 ![GUI Summary](images/GUISummary.png)

 1. Command window: User inputs commands here.
 2. Display window: Relevant messages are displayed here.
 These can include success messages, error messages, and the resulting statistics from when the `stats` command is entered.
-3. Internship panel: The list of internship applications in InTrack is displayed here.
+3. Internship panel: The list of internship applications in **InTrack** is displayed here.
 By default, this panel displays the complete list of internships, but this may change when some list management commands such as `filter` or `sort` are entered.
 4. Individual internship window: By default, this is left blank.
 When the `select` command is used, the various fields